Richard B. Wagner Memorial Scholarship Fund

 The Richard B. Wagner Memorial Scholarship Fund was established jointly by the CFP Board Center for Financial Planning and The Financial Planning Association® (FPA®) in an effort to advance and diversify the CERTIFIED FINANCIAL PLANNER™ professional workforce.

-The scholarship awards up to $5,000 to qualified students seeking to complete a CFP Board Registered certificate program that would qualify them to sit for the CFP® exam.
+The scholarship awards up to $5,000 to qualified students seeking to complete a certificate level CFP Board Registered Program that would qualify them to sit for the CFP® exam.
 Eligible candidates must demonstrate financial need and be from populations that are underrepresented in the financial planning profession in terms of gender, race, ethnicity, disability or sexual orientation.
 Applications will be reviewed by an independent Scholarship Review Panel comprised of CFP® professionals.
-Scholarship recipients will have up to 6 months to enroll in a certificate program and up to 2 years to complete their program in order to receive their full award.
+Scholarship recipients will have up to 3 months to enroll in a certificate-level program and up to 2 years to complete their program in order to receive their full award.

 - Must be a U.S. resident;

 - Must be enrolled in a certificate-level CFP Board Registered Program, or be a prospective candidate who will matriculate in a certificate-level program within 6 months;